ioglue/ioglue/README.md

 ![ioGlue: A visual tool for orchestrating DevOps](http://nodered.org/images/node-red-screenshot.png)

 ## Why
+* DevOps is missing a serious, un-opinionated orchestration tool.
+Enough with the spit and glue integrations!
 * Enable visual DevOps orchestration, or if you like - Node-Red for DevOps.
 * In an Enterprise-grade, Cloud-Native way

+# Who
+You.
+Please join me and help make the world a better place, underscore a better place.

 ## What
 DevOps orchestration today involves multiple services, starting small but quickly growing large and complex, using spit-and-glue integrations, without any central system or tool for orchestrating everything.